 3. The Whiteboard

-The next idea is most often referred to as Two Stars and a Wish.
-As Black and Wiliam’s research showed in 1998, feedback strategies raise the standards of student performance, and Two Stars and a Wish is designed to provide student feedback via peer- and self-assessment.
+This next idea is most often referred to as Two Stars and a Wish.
+As Paul Black and Dylan Wiliam’s research showed in 1998, feedback strategies raise the standards of student performance, and Two Stars and a Wish is designed to provide student feedback via peer- and self-assessment.

-In short, it solicits Two Stars – areas where the student’s work excelled – and one Wish – an area where there can be some level of improvement.
-It can be administered in several ways, and ideally all three over time:
+In short, Two Stars and a Wish solicits two stars—areas where the student’s work excelled—and one Wish—an area where there can be some level of improvement.
+It can be administered in several ways, and ideally all three methods are used over time:

 Two Stars and a Wish helps activate students and empower them as owners of their learning, and research suggests that self-regulation of learning leads to student performance improvement.

 Get more formative assessment tips and tricks in our e-book “Making it work: How formative assessment can supercharge your practice.”